 Lighting - LED, emergency lighting, indoor and outdoor fixtures

 Maintenance, repair and operations (MRO) - abrasives, adhesives, tools, janitorial supplies

 Safety - personal protective equipment, signage, respiratory and fall protection

 Security - video surveillance, access control, cameras

 Wire, cable and conduit - fire alarm, splices, termination, traffic and roadway

-Implementing category management in your year-end purchases will allow your agency to confidently buy the necessary products and services while leveraging best practices and contract vehicles throughout procurement departments in the federal government.
-WESCO has a dedicated team focused on the federal market ready to meet your fiscal year end needs and beyond.
+By considering category management, product reach and contract vehicles in your year-end purchases will allow your agency to confidently buy the necessary products and solutions to meet your June 30th deadline.
+WESCO has a dedicated team focused on the state, local, and education market ready to meet your fiscal year-end needs and beyond.